DarkKnight1992/facs/README.md

 6) Automatically resizes itself if it's necessary.

 ##### Expected components
 1) Tab - it will be a container only (in addition very likely can parse url later on for deep linking).
-Buttons will be outside as a menu items. (there can be button rows vertically and horisontally, but the items can be  grabbed as a structural directive - no hard coded images inside the component)
+Buttons will be outside as a menu items. (there can be button rows vertically and horisontally, but the items can be  grabbed as a structural directive - no hard coded images inside the component) - popupover is a special tab with positioning capability.
 2) Virtual scroll - it will handle image lazy loading automatically, and can work with different heights of item.
 I'm pretty sure that i can produce a more faster (lag free on mobile devices) Virtual scroll than the ionic one.
 You can pass default image while the items are rendering, as an argument.
 3) frame - you can position items around something, or just create a "fab" icon. ( for example Ionic hasn't any style to position fab buttons vertically - you need to manipulate to add a new button at the top of the other one)
 Why the frame is not a table?
 There can be holes in it, and it should be transparent also.
 Layers below should remain clickable.
 I have also experienced, that i was able to place more items into the screen using frame, than create a vertical "item" list.
 I had 20-30% more room.
 Don't be confused with the HTML frames, as it's a totally different thing! (my frame is div based)
-4) popup (which will be a popover / loader also, will be movable on the screen)
-5) image uploader (it will be an editor also - rotate, scale etc. - the code is not production ready, but it's created already)
+4) image uploader (it will be an editor also - rotate, scale etc. - the code is not production ready, but it's created already)
-6) calendar - (i have created a calendar component which i have rewritten 3 times, but i found out the most efficient one on mobile - i haven't seen similar one.
+5) calendar - (i have created a calendar component which i have rewritten 3 times, but i found out the most efficient one on mobile - i haven't seen similar one.
 It's partially based on ionic components, which is not working under Mac OS - the aim is to recreate the ionic part in more simpler way)

 I have experienced that in the case of ionic to open 3-4 popup at the top of each other, mobile won't render correctly.
 Ionic Virtual scroll is too complex on code level